-A box that encloses a hard cover book, with a top and bottom that closely fit, similar to a clamshell.
+A box that encloses a hard cover book, with a top and bottom that closely fits, similar to a clamshell.

-The outer pages of a book.
-Hard cove has binder board covered in some type of covering materiao, soft covers use cover stock papers, etc.
+The outside of a book.
+Hard cover has binder board covered in some type of covering material, soft covers use cover stock papers.

 Any small symbol used to embellish the text.

 A term in the binding process referring to folding and gathering.
-Attaching the final sheet of a signature of a book to the binding You can request to approve the F & G's after printing is complete but before binding to ensure all is well..
+You can request to approve the F & G's after printing is complete but before binding to ensure all is well.